meows/racket/docs/peano.md

 # Definitions

-1. Let there be a non-empty set `N` called the naturals, and let `n` be any natural within `N`.
+1. Let there be an infinite set `N` called the naturals, and let `n` be any natural within `N`.
 2. Let `N` contain an element that looks like `0`.
 3. Let `N` be equipped with a unary function `++`.